George Burns: The George Burns Show

-Burns attempted to continue the show (for new sponsor Colgate-Palmolive on NBC), but without Allen, the show ended after a year.
+Burns attempted to continue the show (for new sponsor Colgate-Palmolive on NBC), with the same writers, production crew, and supporting cast.
+The series was now titled The George Burns Show.
+"The show had everything it needed to be successful except Gracie," recalled Burns.
+"The audience was so used to seeing this cast working with Gracie that everybody kept waiting for her to open the door and walk in.
+The television critics reviewed Gracie's absence more than the show itself."
+The show was canceled after one season.

 Wendy and Me

 Burns subsequently created Wendy and Me, a sitcom in which he co-starred with Connie Stevens, Ron Harper, and J. Pat O'Malley.
 He acted primarily as the narrator, and secondarily as the adviser to Stevens's Gracie-like character.
 The first episode involved the nearly 69-year-old Burns watching his younger neighbor's activities with amusement, just as he had watched the Burns and Allen television show while it was unfolding to get a jump on what Gracie was up to in its final two seasons.
 Also as in the Burns and Allen television show, Burns frequently broke the fourth wall by talking directly to viewers.
 The series only lasted a year.
 In a promotion, Burns had joked that "Connie Stevens plays Wendy, and I play 'me'."